tkuhlman/sitemapper/README.md

 A tool for creating a site map from a starting URL.

-Starting the mapper is done by simply running the binary with a starting URL and optional flag to specify the number of workers.
+Starting the mapper is done by simply running the binary with a starting URL and optional flags.
 Running the Docker container is the easiest `docker run --rm -p 8080:8080 tkuhlman/sitemapper mysite.com`.

+The default is to use 4 workers to crawl the site to modify that use the -w flag, ie `-w 50`.
-When finished a local website displaying the results will be started up.
+When finished a local website displaying the results will be started up on port 8080.
+To modify the listening port/ip use the `-l` flag, ie `-l 127.0.0.1:8090`.
 The site map itself is a simple directed graph which can be downloaded as a JSON file or displayed by the embedded web server.

 ## Building